Human Rights in the History of Politics and Philosophy

 andreas [dot] tullberg [at] mrs [dot] lu [dot] se

-A first-cycle exam in the humanities or social sciences, with a bachelor thesis oriented towards human rights studies, and proven proficiency in English.
+A first-cycle exam in the humanities or social sciences, with a bachelor thesis oriented towards human rights studies.
+English 6/English B.

 Seats are allocated according to: Previous college/university studies (APAV): 100 %.

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under "Entry requirements").
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency - check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

 daytime Lund, part time 50%

 How to apply

 Lund University uses a national application system run by University Admissions in Sweden.
 It is only possible to apply during the application periods.